How going bankrupt affects your credit

 Filing for bankruptcy affects your credit history in a way that is difficult to repair.
 You may find it hard to get a credit card for two main reasons:

-- the conditions of bankruptcy mean that every spare penny of your cash should go towards paying back the debt you owe to your existing lenders.
-These payments will be based on your current income and outgoings and will take into account all your essential spending, like your mortgage or rent, utility bills and grocery shopping.
-Borrowing more would mean that your budget would need to stretch to include the new repayments – on top of your current bills
+- The conditions of bankruptcy mean that every spare penny of your cash should go towards paying back the debt you owe to your existing lenders.
+These payments will be based on your current income and outgoings.
+Borrowing more would mean that your budget would need to stretch to include the new repayments – on top of your current bills.

 Do I need to inform the lender?